 UBC FPP Retirement Income Options

-If you will be or are receiving income from one or more of the UBC FPP Retirement Income Options and reside outside of Canada, you must completed a NR301 Declaration of eligibility for benefits (reduced tax) under a tax treaty for a non-resident person form with your retirement income application or when you cease to be a resident of Canada.
+If you will be or are receiving income from one or more of the UBC FPP Retirement Income Options and reside outside of Canada, you must complete and submit a Form NR301, Declaration of eligibility for benefits (reduced tax) under a tax treaty for a non-resident person form with your retirement income application or when you cease to be a resident of Canada.